-Balancing the above factors in the process of selecting the decommissioning strategy must include an evaluation of the long-term uncertainties associated with the strategy.
+Balancing the above factors in the process of selecting the decommissioning strategy must have regard to the long-term uncertainties attached to them.
 The more significant uncertainties are explained in the following text.

 3.3.1 Evolution of Regulatory Standards